mldunn/Configuration/README.md

 ### UI

-The app consist of a Home screen where there is a link to Edit Settings, tapping Edit Settings will bring up a form consisting of the values arranged by section with corresponding controls for the data type
+The app consist of a Home screen where there is a link to Edit Settings, tapping Edit Settings will bring up a form consisting of the values arranged by section with corresponding controls for the data type.